muziejus/media-history-of-nyc/sections/schedule.md

 Sociology of Literature, Symbolic`
 * Thursday, 12 Oct: Walter Mosley, _Devil in a Blue Dress_, through ch.
 20.
 `Diegesis & Exegesis, Form, Formalism, Hard-boiled, Noir, Plot, Stock character, Type`
-* Thursday, 19 Oct: Walter Mosley, _Devil in a Blue Dress_, to end; Arthur Conan Doyle, “The Adventure of Charles Agustus Milverton”; Viktor Borisovich Shklovsky, “Sherlock Holmes and the Mystery Story”; Franco Moretti, “The Slaughterhouse of Literature”. `Distant reading, Ficelle, Literariness, Russian Formalism, Textual criticism, Unreliable narrator`
+* Thursday, 19 Oct: Walter Mosley, _Devil in a Blue Dress_, to end; Arthur Conan Doyle, “The Adventure of Charles Agustus Milverton,” “The Adventure of the Speckled Band”; Viktor Borisovich Shklovsky, “Sherlock Holmes and the Mystery Story”; Franco Moretti, “The Slaughterhouse of Literature”. `Distant reading, Ficelle, Literariness, Russian Formalism, Textual criticism, Unreliable narrator`

 ### 2. New York City